Duke of Edinburgh

 The Duke of Edinburgh’s Award is an international scheme encouraging independence and self-reliance, which is open to young people aged between 14 and 25.
 The scheme has three levels; Bronze, Silver and Gold.
 Participants need to complete an expedition, provide a service for the community and learn (or improve on) a skill and a physical activity or sport.

 At Withington, the Gold award is available to members of the Sixth Form.
-This involves at least two training walks and a practice expedition during the year, followed by a 4-day expedition and a residential project.
+This involves a 3-day practice expedition usually at October half term to the Yorkshire Dales, followed by a 4-day expedition in the Summer term to the Lake District and a residential project.
 While most girls have completed the Bronze award in Upper Fourth (Year 9) and the Silver award in Fifth Form (Years 10 & 11), it is possible for members of the Sixth Form to enter the Award Scheme at Gold level.

 Latest Sixth Form News

 We knew that our Careers Convention would have to take a different format for 2021 due to the Covid-…